 Beware: What Surveys Providers May Not Tell You About?

-- Alternatively, your answers may not fit the required profile and therefore the provider is no longer interested in your answers.
+Your answers may not fit the required profile: and therefore the provider is no longer interested in your answers.
 There’s very little that you can do about this – the only thing you can do is monitor how often it happens and if it happens much more frequently with some providers then focus on others.

 There can be daily survey caps: there are genuine reasons why some providers have survey caps – to avoid fraud for example – but this will ultimately cap your earning power through that provider so be realistic as to how much you can earn.